Aliases for EPS15 Gene

 GeneCards Summary for EPS15 Gene

 EPS15 (Epidermal Growth Factor Receptor Pathway Substrate 15) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and EGFR1 Signaling Pathway.
+Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Endocytic Trafficking of EGFR.
 GO annotations related to this gene include calcium ion binding and SH3 domain binding.
 An important paralog of this gene is ITSN1.

 UniProtKB/Swiss-Prot for EPS15 Gene